Auxdibot/auxdibot-website/Documentation/roles.md

 Administrators or members with permission can create a reaction role with a custom embed by running the command `/reaction_roles add_custom (channel) (roles) [title] [type] [...embed parameters]` .

-When creating a reaction role, for the `roles` parameter, you need to specify an emoji, followed by a space, followed by the role to receive when reacting with that emoji.
+When creating a reaction role, for the `roles` parameter, you need to specify an emoji, followed by a space, followed by the role to receive when reacting with that emoji. (ex. `😀 @Role1 🤖 @Role2`)

 **Example**: `/reaction_roles add channel:#my-channel title:My Reaction Role roles:😀 @Role1 🤖 @Role2`